 Alternatively, heat the leftovers and enjoy as a filling for a baked potato, with sides of perhaps salad and vegan coleslaw.

-Or use the stew as a nacho topping by placing spoonfuls on top of potato wedges, sprinkling with cheese and baking.
-Check out our Loaded Black Bean Potato Wedges recipe for an easy nacho method, and replace the black bean topping with the chuck wagon stew.
+Or use the stew as a nacho or loaded potatoes topping by placing spoonfuls on top of potato wedges or tortilla chips, sprinkling with cheese and popping into the oven until hot, crisp, and melted.
+Check out our Loaded Black Bean Potato Wedges recipe for an easy loaded potato method, and replace the black bean topping with the chuck wagon stew.

-Or top the stew with puff pastry and bake for a delicious vegan pot pie.
+Or top the stew with puff pastry and bake for a tasty vegan pot pie.

 Lastly, a delicious quick casserole can be prepared by mixing the stew with cooked rice, placing the mixture into a casserole dish, and top with grated vegan cheese or a home-made vegan cheese sauce and bake until everything is bubbling and the top has nice crispy bits.